 Course Title GCSE Design and Technology Overview An opportunity to study and understand core technical and designing and making principles, including a broad range of design processes, materials techniques and equipment.
 This course also includes the study of specialist technical principles in greater depth.
 The materials through which we will deliver the specialist technical principles are wood, metal and plastics.
 Limitations Suitable for all students.
 Access to a home computer is useful but not essential.
-Most suitable for Students who enjoy designing, being practical.
+Most suitable for Students who enjoy designing and being creative.
 Design and technology are suitable for students who are interested in problem solving and can think outside the box.
 Those students who are interested in how things work.
-Students who enjoy working in wood, metals and plastics and who are increasingly confident in their handling of these materials.
-Qualification gained GCSE Design and Technology Awarding Body and specification AQA 8552 Grading 9 to 1 Main areas of knowledge understanding and skills Core Technical Principles Students will gain technical knowledge and understanding of: New and emerging technologies Modern and smart materials Systems approach to designing The design processes.
-Industrial manufacturing techniques Materials and their working properties Specialist Technical Principles
+Students who enjoy working in wood, metals, plastics and textiles and who are increasingly confident in their handling of these materials.
+Qualification gained GCSE Design and Technology Awarding Body and specification AQA 8552 Grading 9 to 1 Main areas of knowledge understanding and skills Core Technical Principles Students will gain technical knowledge and understanding of: New and emerging technologies Modern and smart materials Systems approach to designing The design process.
+Industrial manufacturing techniques Materials and their working properties Specialist Technical Principles Students will gain an in-depth knowledge and understanding of: Selection of materials and components Forces and stresses Scales of production Computer aided Design Computer aided production Using and working with materials Surface treatment and finishes Specialist techniques Designing and Making Principles Students will need to demonstrate and apply knowledge and understanding of designing and making principles in relation to the following areas: Design strategies Communication of design ideas Prototype development Selection of materials and components

-Selection of materials and components Forces and stresses Scales of production Computer aided Design Computer aided production Using and working with materials Surface treatment and finishes Specialist techniques Designing and Making Principles Students will need to demonstrate and apply knowledge and understanding of designing and making principles in relation to the following areas: Design strategies Communication of design ideas Prototype development Selection of materials and components Tools and equipment Assessment Techniques and processes 2-hour written examination (50%) Non-examined assessment (50%).
+Tools and equipment Techniques and processes Evoluate and modify designs Assessment Evaluate and modify designs 2-hour written examination (50%) Non-examined assessment (50%).
 This will include a portfolio of evidence and a final product Allows progression to Gives good grounding for post-16 study in Product Design Expenses involved All course materials are provided.
-Should students wish to remove pieces a nominal charge will be made.
-Curriculum Leader Miss C Hullah - charlotte.hullah@thirskschool.org
+Should students wish to create larger items materials will need to be sourced and paid for by the student.
+Curriculum Leader Miss C Hullah